Glossary

 Scope

-Kind of module.
-It contains many declaration singleton and service providers.
-It has access to the services from ancestors' scopes.
+A kind of module.
+It contains many declared singletons and service providers.
+It has access to services from ancestor scopes.

 Root scope